For BlackBerry Limited [BB], Analyst sees a rise to $4. What next?

 Sponsored

-“Solutions Granted has been honored as BlackBerry MSSP Partner of the Year for North America for five consecutive years and we’re excited to take our partnership to the next level by crowning them as our top Master MSSP,” said Adam Enterkin, Chief Revenue Officer, Americas, BlackBerry Cybersecurity.
-“BlackBerry is dedicated to increasing its focus on MSSP partners to ensure they’re set up for success.
-Endpoints are proliferating, and so are the cyberattacks against them.
-Our extended partnership with Solutions Granted will help hundreds of small and mid-size businesses continuously adapt to an ever-changing threat landscape.”.
+“BlackBerry is executing on a strong, well-resourced plan to deliver revenue and ARR growth, as well as significant improvements in non-GAAP EPS and cashflow this fiscal year.
+Although we expect achievement of this plan to deliver significant shareholder benefits, we do not believe that this is fully reflected in the market’s current valuation of the Company,” said John Chen, Executive Chairman & CEO.
+“Accordingly, the Board and management believe it is an appropriate time to initiate a comprehensive review of the Company’s portfolio.
+The review aims to identify and evaluate opportunities to further enhance shareholder value.
+As we undertake this review, we remain fully focused on delivering our plan and remain committed to our customers, partners and employees.”.

-BlackBerry Limited stock has also loss -8.31% of its value over the past 7 days.
-However, BB stock has declined by -5.48% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -10.18% and gained 21.78% year-on date.
+BlackBerry Limited represents 581.46 million in outstanding shares, while the company has a total market value of $2.48 billion with the latest information.
+BB stock price has been found in the range of $4.035 to $4.25.

-The market cap for BB stock reached $2.31 billion, with 581.46 million shares outstanding and 570.08 million shares in the current float.
-Compared to the average trading volume of 5.88M shares, BB reached a trading volume of 3430021 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.55M shares, BB reached a trading volume of 8808381 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BB shares is $4.78 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BB stock is a recommendation set at 3.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.